Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 Make sure you are aware of [SSD Endurance](/ssd-endurance).
 :::

 5. Select a final directory.
 This is where the final plot file will be copied to.
-Once the plot is created it will go to this location to be farmed to earn chia.
+Once the plot is created it will go to this location to be farmed to earn XCH.
 Storage will fill quickly due to the size of plots.
 Storage can be internal or usb connected drives.

 :::info
 Network drives can work but could congest your local network or be too slow to respond for rewards (the max is 30 seconds, but under 5 is ideal).
 It is recommended that you set the first `log_level` to `INFO` in `config.yaml` which will allow you to see extra information in `debug.log`.